drivet/website-11ty/src/recipes/feed/lemon-curd.md

 - dessert
 - vegetarian
 yield: 1.5 cups
+blurb: |
+  Delectable stuff.
+One of my favorite ways to use lemons.
+Excellent as a spread, on oatmeal, over muffins aand scones, on cake, etc.
 ingredients:
 - 3 large eggs
 - 1/3 cup (80 ml) fresh lemon juice (2-3 lemons) (do not use the bottled lemon juice)